babit25/Instacart_market/README.md

-with the most occuring number of unique products included in a single order prefered as Typical.
+with the most occuring number of unique products included in a single order prefered as the Typical Value.
 5 Products were typically included in a single order.

 # Customer Segmentation:
 Analysis was  carried out to group customers based on their purchasing behavior for targeted marketing efforts

-  a. different customer segments based on purchase frequency
+_ ** a. different customer segments based on purchase frequency **_

-  The customers were grouped based on the average days since their prior orders. between 0 - 8 days as Frequently
+  The customers were grouped based on the average days since their prior orders.

+  between 0 - 8 days as Frequently

           9 - 20 days as Occassionally

           above 20 days as Rarely

 ![Purchase Frquency C](https://github.com/babit25/Instacart_market/assets/108529070/6d275444-ad7f-43c4-ab1b-2bafa9a32ff0)